 Customize Database Build and Deployment by Using Build and Deployment Contributors

 Visual Studio provides extensibility points that you can use to modify the behavior of the build and deployment actions for database projects.
-These extension points are defined in such a way that they can apply to any database schema provider (DSP) implementation.

 You can create an extension for the extensibility points, as shown in the following table:

-This type of extension is executed when the database project is built after the project model has been completely validated.
+This type of extension is executed when the SQL project is built after the project model has been completely validated.
 The build contributor can access the completed model, in addition to all properties of the Build task and any custom arguments.

-This type of extension is executed when the database project is deployed, as part of the deployment pipeline, after the deployment plan has been generated, but before the deployment plan is executed.
+This type of extension is executed when the SQL project is deployed, as part of the deployment pipeline, after the deployment plan has been generated, but before the deployment plan is executed.
 You can use a DeploymentPlanModifier to modify the deployment plan by adding or removing steps.
 Deployment contributors can access the deployment plan, the comparison results, and the source and target models.

 This type of extension is executed when the deployment plan is executed and provides read-only access to the deployment plan.
 The DeploymentPlanExectutor performs actions based on the deployment plan.